mar3kk/android-provisioning-onboard-app/README.md

 ---

  The 'Onboarding-app' is a mobile Android application that helps users to easily perform Ci40 onboarding and clickers provisioning.
+This gets Ci40 and constrained devices onto a network and registered with Device Server.

- It is one component within a bigger system consisting of Ci40 tooling (provisioning demon & scripts), constrained devices (running provisioning library) and Device Server (DS) as illustrated in the following diagram:
+ This Android application is one component within a bigger system consisting of Ci40 tooling (provisioning demon & scripts), constrained devices (running provisioning library) and Device Server (DS) as illustrated in the following diagram:

  ![](docs/components.png)

- What this really means is that using a secure communication channel, the mobile client is able to prepare Ci40 and constrained devices to interact with the Device Server.
+ What this means is that using a secure communication channel, the mobile client is able to prepare Ci40 and constrained devices to interact with the Device Server.

 ## Android onboarding application responsibilities